 The MURP Program is offered by the University of New Orleans (UNO) Department of Planning and Urban studies.
 The objective of the program is to prepare students to be planners in city, regional, state and federal planning agencies; private consulting firms and public service organizations; and other public or private institutions.

-Applicants for this joint program must apply separately to the College of Law and to the University of New Orleans College of Urban and Public Affairs and be accepted individually to both.
+Applicants for this joint program must apply separately to the College of Law and University of New Orleans College of Urban and Public Affairs, and must be accepted individually to both.
 The schools together will determine whether the applicant is eligible for the combined program.
-The applicant must present satisfactory evidence of having earned an undergraduate degree.

-Normal degree requirements of 90 semester hours (Juris Doctor) and 45 credit hours including a three- to six-hour thesis (MURP) are complemented and reduced to 81 semester hours (Juris Doctor) and 36 credit hours (MURP) plus the thesis.
+Normal degree requirements of 90 semester hours (JD) and 45 credit hours, including a three- to six-hour thesis (MURP), are complemented and reduced to 81 semester hours (JD) and 36 credit hours (MURP), plus the thesis.
 Each program is thus reduced by nine semester hours as each accepts, as part of its requirements, nine semester hours from the other program.

 Upon completion of the program, the student will be awarded two separate degrees.
 The requirements for both must be completed, however, before either degree can be awarded.
 A student will not be allowed to enroll in Loyola law school courses in Clinical Seminar, Legal Research or Independent Study.